Jaguar breaks with tradition, eyes mass market SUVs, sedans

-LONDON Luxury carmaker Jaguar said it would invest $2.4 billion in a new range of lightweight aluminium sports sedans and crossover SUVs aimed at the mass market, creating 1,700 jobs in a British economy showing signs of resilience.
+LONDON Luxury carmaker Jaguar said it would invest $2.4 billion in a new range of lightweight aluminum sports sedans and crossover SUVs aimed at the mass market, creating 1,700 jobs to a British economy showing signs of resilience.

 The spending is part of a move to launch more affordable models from 2015 to emulate the success of lower cost luxury vehicles made by its sister company Land Rover, and will better position it to compete with its larger German rivals.

-Jaguar, part of the Jaguar Land Rover (JLR) group owned by Tata Motors (TAMO.NS), said the investment could create a further 24,000 in supply chain jobs.
+Jaguar, part of the Jaguar Land Rover (JLR) TAMOJL.UL group owned by India's Tata Motors (TAMO.NS), said the investment could create a further 24,000 in supply chain jobs.

 "The creation of 1,700 new jobs and £1.5bn investment by Jaguar Land Rover is a great vote of confidence in the UK economy," British Prime Minister David Cameron said on Twitter.